 2021 Preemption Case (ERISA)

 Preemption came up in Ragan v.
-Ragan, 2021 COA 75, Case No. 20CA0038 (Colorado Court of Appeals May 27, 2021).
+Ragan, 494 P. 3d 664, 2021 COA 75 (Colorado Court of Appeals May 27, 2021).
 Deciding a matter of first impression, the Colorado Court of Appeals held the Employee Retirement Income Security Act of 1974 (ERISA), 29 U.S.C. §§ 1001 to 1461, preempts post-distribution lawsuits against an ex-spouse under Colorado’s divorce-revocation statute, section 15-11-804, C.R.S.
 2020.
 As in Florida, Colorado law automatically revokes upon divorce any beneficiary designation of a former spouse.
 To avoid this result, the named ex-spouse must expressly waive rights to the ERISA plan proceeds.

 No Federal Preemption of Post-Distribution Claims When Ex-Spouse Expressly Waives Rights